jwngr/sdow/README.md

 ## Database Creation Process

-The result of running the database creation script is a single `sdow.sqlite` file which contains three tables:
+The result of running the database creation script is a single `sdow.sqlite` file which contains four tables:

-1. `pages` - Contains page information for all pages, including redirects.
+1. `pages` - Page information for all pages, including redirects.
    1. `id` - Page ID.
    2. `title` - Sanitized page title.
    3. `is_redirect` - Whether or not the page is a redirect (`1` means it is a redirect; `0` means it is not)
-2. `links` - Contains each page's outgoing and incoming links.
+2. `links` - Outgoing and incoming links for each non-redirect page.
    1. `id` - The page ID of the source page, the page that contains the link.
    2. `outgoing_links_count` - The number of pages to which this page links to.
    3. `incoming_links_count` - The number of pages which link to this page.
    4. `incoming_links` - A `|`-separated list of page IDs to which this page links.
    5. `outgoing_links` - A `|`-separated list of page IDs which link to this page.
-3. `redirects` - Contains source and target page IDs for all redirects.
+3. `redirects` - Source and target page IDs for all redirects.
-   1. `from_id` - The page ID of the source page, the page that redirects to another page.
+   1. `source_id` - The page ID of the source page, the page that redirects to another page.
-   2. `to_id` - The page ID of the target page, to which the redirect page redirects.
+   2. `target_id` - The page ID of the target page, to which the redirect page redirects.
+4. `searches` - Historical results of all past searches.
+   1. `source_id` - The page ID of the source page at which to start the search.
+   2. `target_id` - The page ID of the target page at which to end the search.
+   3. `duration` - How long the search took, in seconds.
+   4. `degrees_count` - The number of degrees between the source and target pages.
+   5. `paths_count` - The number of paths found between the source and target pages.
+   6. `paths` - Stringified JSON representation of the paths of page IDs between the source and target pages.
+   7. `t` - Timestamp when the search finished.

-Generating the SDOW database from a dump of Wikipedia takes approximately two hours given the instructions below:
+Generating the SDOW database from a dump of Wikipedia takes approximately one hour given the following instructions:

 1. Create a new [Google Compute Engine instance](https://console.cloud.google.com/compute/instances?project=sdow-prod) from the `sdow-db-builder` instance template, which is configured with the following specs: